All bonds are managed online through MyBond, including transfers

 Change of ownership or management of property

-- A property agent takes over management of a property for an owner
+- a property agent takes over management of a property for an owner

-- A property is sold, or
+- a property is sold, or

 - property management transfers to a new agent.
-Before a transfer can be done, the owner/agent of must know the details of the new owner/agent.
-They must call the new owner/agent or us to gain the owner/agent ID number.
+Before a transfer can be done, the owner/agent must know the details of the new owner/agent.
+Contact the new owner/agent or CBOS to get the owner/agent ID number.
 If management of a property transfers to a different owner or agent during the tenancy the:

 - outgoing owner/agent must start the transfer process in MyBond